alessandro-lima/Qos-flux/README.md

 # Installation

-1) Installation Qos-Flux
+1) Installation Qos-Flux:

 Modify the variables on top of QoS-flux.init and copy this file to /etc/init.d/QoS-flux.
 Make sure that the file has executable bits set.
 Then make sure it starts up automatically at startup.

-On Ubuntu this is usually done like this:
+On Ubuntu/Debian this is usually done like this:

 $ sudo cp qoS-flux.init /etc/init.d/qos-flux